gymnastjs/gymnast/README.md

 [Play with a demo](https://codesandbox.io/s/github/gymnastjs/playground)

+To install the development branch of gymnast, run `yarn add gymnast@next`.

-If you are migrating from gymnast 16, check the [migration guide](https://gymnast.readme.io/v17/blog/migration-guide-v16-to-v17).
+If you are migrating from gymnast 16, check the [migration guide](https://gymnast.readme.io/v17/blog/16-to-17-guide).

 ## 📺 Examples